Avion-x/AI_GEN_TEST_CASES/data/JUNIPER/MX480/UNIT TEST/TestCases.md

- Unfortunately I do not have access to specific unit test cases or implementations for the Juniper Networks MX480 router.
-However, here is a general overview of how one may approach unit testing for routing protocol implementations on a network router device like the MX480:
+ Unfortunately I do not have access to proprietary unit test cases for Juniper Networks routers.
+However, here is a general outline for unit testing routing protocol implementations on a router in markdown format:

 # Unit Testing Routing Protocols on Juniper MX480